concertotech/docs/docs/log-store-network/overview.md

 ### AlphaNet

-The Log Store AlphaNet will launch in June 2023, we do disclaim that this is very early software, and that we may encounter bugs along the way.
+The Log Store AlphaNet will launch in June 2023, we do disclaim that this is very early software and that we may encounter bugs along the way.

 For this reason, the AlphaNet will launch with its own custom ERC20 Token.

-This will enable us to permission Node Operator access, while also delivering compatibility with live Streamr streams and Arweave storage.
+This will enable us to permission Node Operator access while also delivering compatibility with live Streamr streams and Arweave storage.

 To obtain this Token so that you can get started and store or query data, a separate process will be involved for exchanging your MATIC for AlphaNet Tokens.